trzy/FasterRCNN/README.md

 I still do not understand why avoiding backprop through the `tf.less` operation is necessary in TensorFlow nor how I could have pinpointed this on my own.
 Despite being implemented as a piecewise function, the regression loss *is* continuous at all points and the PyTorch version does not require this "fix" at all.
 Anyone willing to help me understand is encouraged to email me!

-**Takeaway lesson:** learn to understand what exactly gradients in your code are doing.
+**Takeaway Lesson:** Learn to understand what exactly gradients in your code are doing.
 Don't reach for gradient clipping until you are absolutely sure it is necessary.

 ### PyTorch Memory Leaks

 Proposal boxes fed into the detector stage are supposed to be treated as constant inputs.
 That is, gradients are not computed for them.
 I initially used the same approach as [Yun Chen's Faster R-CNN implementation](https://github.com/chenyuntc/simple-faster-rcnn-pytorch): keep proposals on the CPU as NumPy arrays.
 To squeeze out a little more performance, I decided to convert the code to PyTorch CUDA tensors.
-To prevent backprop, the proposal and detector grount truth tensors are detached from the graph in `FasterRCNNModel.train_step()`.
-To my atonishment, this introduced a CUDA memory leak!
+To prevent backprop, the proposal and detector ground truth tensors are detached from the graph in `FasterRCNNModel.train_step()`.
+To my astonishment, this introduced a CUDA memory leak!

 I am still not sure *why* memory is being leaked.
 It appears some intermediate tensors are being kept alive.
 I managed to identify a fix using an excellent [CUDA memory profiling tool by Nader Akoury](https://gist.github.com/dojoteef/26cd46f7cc38b38e6f443c5f62411aa3), now included in this code base.
 I have filed [a bug report](https://github.com/pytorch/pytorch/issues/71495) on the PyTorch project, which explains the problem in more detail.
 It could be my mistake but I do not understand how.

-**Takeaway lesson:** frameworks like PyTorch and TensorFlow cannot be treated as black boxes forever.
+**Takeaway Lesson:** Frameworks like PyTorch and TensorFlow cannot be treated as black boxes forever.
 Sometimes you have to dig in and really understand what is going on at a low level.

 ## Suggestions for Future Improvement

 - Better data loaders that can prefetch samples automatically.
-Both PyTorch and TensorFlow provide functionality that ought to be able to do this.
+Both PyTorch and TensorFlow provide functionality that can accomplish this.
 - Support for [COCO](https://cocodataset.org) and other datasets.
 - Support for batch sizes larger than one.
 This could be accomplished by resizing all images to the width of the largest image in the dataset, padding the additional space with black pixels, and ensuring that the ground truth RPN map ignores the padded space by marking anchors within it invalid.
 A substantial amount of code assumes a batch size of one and would need to be modified.
 - Replacement of the ground truth RPN map -- which stores anchor validity, object/background label, and box delta regression targets in a single tensor -- with simpler lists of anchors and labels.
 This would greatly simplify the loss functions, among other code, and potentially improve performance.